Tggl/tggl-doc/docs/doc/concepts/context.md

 <Image img={require('./assets/create-context-property-modal@2x.png')} />

-The name an type are used by Tggl to display the list of properties to pick from and the corresponding operator on the app.
+The name and type are used by Tggl to display the list of properties to pick from and the corresponding operator on the app.
 Because we selected the type version, we have the _min version_, _max version_, and _exact version_ operators that we can choose from.
 If we had chosen a date type, we would